The Ferals: Feral TV

 Later in 1995 a five-minute show called Feral TV was launched.
-The Ferals had been exploring the sewers, and had discovered the cable to a TV station.
+The Ferals had been exploring the sewers, due to Joe demolishing the shed in the final episode, and had discovered the cable to a TV station.
 They started their own TV channel, calling it Feral TV, running under the TV boss Kerry, a loud gruff toad with an explosive temper, and his obsequious assistant the cockroach Rodney.
-Kerry's character is modelled on the Australian media magnate Kerry Packer, who at the time, was the owner of Channel Nine.
+Kerry's character is modelled on the Australian media magnate Kerry Packer, who at the time, was the owner of Channel Nine (despite the show airing on ABC).
 Keith from the original show also returned for this show as well as a character from The Ferals' pilot episode called Berry the Bat.
+Kylie was the only one of the original six main puppet characters not to return since having two puppeteers (Kelly Wallwork and Danielle Baker) didn't make her a strong character to work with.
 The show ran for 55 episodes.
+From July to August 2023, Modigliana and Keith's actor, Mal Heap uploaded a long lost second series of the show on his YouTube account, That Puppet Bloke.
+The series was also shown on the same UK network as the previous series (Nickelodeon UK).

-After the Ferals
+After The Ferals

+Although few of the human actors went on to achieve successful television careers, some of the puppet characters continue to feature regularly in ABC programming.
+Mixy, in particular, was used as a host introducing the shows on the ABC Kids programming block, also named Mixy, as well as having her own show and website.

+In the early 2000s, Mixy's website was shown at the ABC Playground Website in-between shows behind painted blobs.